 Below are some simple design lessons that were reinforced on my trip:

 1. Have a strong design concept or theme.
 Not a generic one, but something specific and fabulous.
-You can create an amazing garden around any topic.

 2. Good design can create a mood.
 Walking through the "streets" of Asia and Africa in Animal Kingdom felt amazing.
 The colors, the architecture, the plants, the music...all combined to transform me into special outdoor spaces.
 Everything influenced my mood - I felt happy there.